sqlxpert/lights-off-aws/README.md

   [LightsOff CloudWatch log groups](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups$3FlogGroupNameFilter$3DLightsOff-).
 - Log entries are JSON objects.
 Entries from Lights Off include `"level"`, `"type"` and `"value"` keys.
-- For more or less data, change the `LogLevel` in CloudFormation.
+- For more data, change the `LogLevel` in CloudFormation.
+- Check CloudTrail for the final stages of `sched-start` and `sched-backup` operations.

 ## Advanced Installation